gregolive/gregolive/README.md

 ## Hi there 👋 I'm @gregolive

-- 🌱 I’m currently learning the MERN stack (MongoDB, Express, React & Node.js)
+- 🌱 I’m currently learning the MERN stack (MongoDB, Express, React & Node.js) and Typescript
 - 👯 I’m looking to collaborate on any project
 - 💬 Ask me about anything